We are so excited that you've chosen us to document your special day.

 take time, period

 Write out your day with start + end times of all events that are happening.
 Then go back to add at least a 15-30 minute buffer on everything, especially travel time.
 This will help to avoid situations like stressing out + rushing to the ceremony.
-We promise you won't regret having extra time to sit around with your wedding party, hang out with your new husband/wife, or just take a couple of deep breaths.
+We promise you won't regret having extra time to sit around with your wedding party, hang out with your new life partner, or just take a couple of deep breaths.

 Location + light